arifnrsk/Building-a-Customer-Centric-Retail-Data-Mart-for-Behavioral-Analysis/README.md

     ```

 3.  **Generate The Data**
     Run the script to generate the daily transaction data.
-This will create a new `generated_data/` folder containing the CSV files.
+This will create a new `generated_data/` folder containing daily batch CSV files (`transaksi_YYYY-MM-DD.csv`).
     ```bash
     python generate_data.py
     ```

+    **Note**: The pipeline is designed for daily batch processing, where each CSV file represents one day of retail transactions.
+This approach aligns with typical retail business cycles where:
+    - Daily sales reports are generated at end-of-day
+    - Marketing teams need overnight analytics for next-day campaigns
+    - Customer behavior patterns are analyzed on a daily basis
+    - Resource-efficient processing during off-peak hours

 4.  **Configure Airflow Secret Key**
     Airflow requires a consistent `secret_key`.
 Run this Python command in your terminal to generate a new key: